awsdocs/aws-doc-sdk-examples/ruby/example_code/dynamodb/README.md

 ## Testing the Amazon DynamoDB Ruby files
-You can test the Amazon SNS ruby code examples by running RSpec 4.0 and is located in the ses/spec folder.
+You can test the Amazon DynamoDB ruby code examples by running RSpec 4.0 and is located in the ses/spec folder.

 You can execute the RSpec tests from a Ruby IDE, such as RubyMine, or from the command